-On July 2, 2019 the next solar eclipse will be visible from Chile, Argentina, and the Pitcairn Islands.
-The maps below show the path of totality.
-To see the July 2, 2019 total solar eclipse, you'll need to be located somewhere along the path of totality.
+On December 14, 2020 the next solar eclipse will be visible from Argentina and Chile.
+The map below shows the path of totality.
+To see the December 14, 2020 total solar eclipse, you'll need to be located somewhere along the path of totality.

 Learn more about eclipses and safely observing the Sun with these articles and videos!
 We'll help you discover how much fun it can be to explore our nearest star safely.